-It seems that gardeners can never get enough blue flowers in the landscape, and the tropical duranta plant delivers scores of pale blue or violet blossom clusters all growing season long.
-The duranta has attractive evergreen foliage, and some varieties have gold or variegated leaves.
+It seems gardeners can't ever get enough blue flowers in the landscape.
+And the tropical duranta plant (Duranta erecta) delivers scores of pale blue, white, or violet blossom clusters for the entire growing season.
+The duranta has attractive evergreen foliage, and some varieties have gold or variegated (different colored) leaves.
 A bonus is the appearance of ornamental berries in the fall.
-In warm areas, the duranta grows quickly into a large shrub or small tree over the course of a few seasons.
+Planted in the spring, the duranta grows quickly in warm areas into a large shrub or small tree over the course of a few seasons.

 |Botanical Name||Duranta erecta|

 |Common Name||Duranta, sky flower, golden dewdrop, pigeon berry|

 |Soil pH||Acidic to slightly alkaline (5.6 to 7.5)|